stfc/PSyclone/examples/gocean/eg3/README.md

 ```

 In addition to the details above, the distributed memory target needs an mpi
-compiler in the F90 environment variable and that the libraries have been
+compiler specified by the F90 environment variable and that the libraries have
-compiled with such compiler.
-The example can be compiled and executed with
+been compiled with that compiler.
+The example can be compiled and executed
-the following commands:
+across 2 nodes with the following commands:

 ```sh
 make allclean